Be Where Your Feet Are

 I can’t help but wonder how much I am missing in the present because of my desire to know what’s next.
 Have you ever felt you missed out on any part of life because you chose not to be where your feet are?
 What does it look like to soak in the present without any distractions?

-As I make my way through the middle part of my life, I continue to learn how much I enjoy hanging with my kids, grandson, and their wives.
+As I make my way through the middle part of my life, I continue to learn how much I enjoy hanging with my kids, grandkids, and their wives.
 If I am to get the most out of this time, the phone needs to be put away and I need to be where my feet are.
 Presence is a gift that keeps on giving.
-It’s also okay to ditch the “to do” lists in favor of in real life time with friends and family.
+It’s also okay to ditch the “to do” lists in favor of real-life-time with friends and family.

 I can never escape from your Spirit!
 I can never get away from your presence!
 If I go up to heaven, you are there; if I go down to the grave, you are there.
 (Psalm 139:7-8 NLT)